RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. Right-click anywhere in the COBOL editor and select **Quick Outline**.
 This opens a pop-up with the outline of the program similar to what the **Outline** view shows.
 2. Press **Ctrl+O** in the pop-up to see a more detailed outline similar to the **Program Outline** view.
-3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to. <!-- Double clicking items closes the pop-up.-->
+3. Click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.
-4. Click in the permanent Outline view.
+4. Click in the permanent **Outline** view.

 ![](images/0a83561f1813ee83b9864c7ff1316134.jpg)

 5. Expand and collapse various lines in the **Outline** view.
-6. Double-click items in the **Outline** view to see how the cursor positions itself on the respective line of code that each one of these outline items refers to and highlights the referenced item in the editor window.
+6. Click items in the **Outline** view to see how the cursor positions itself on the respective line of code that each one of these outline items refers to and highlights the referenced item in the editor window.

 7. Click ![](images/76b30e98ec81ab51ddd71be8f2ab34c3.jpg) (**Sort**) in the **Outline** view to toggle between a physical or alphabetical sequence.